jonpalmisc/atto/README.txt

       - Copy/cut/paste functionality
       - Smarter syntax highlighting with user-definable language syntax files

-    WARNING: Atto currently compiles on macOS, Linux, and Windows, but is only being actively developed and tested on macOS at this time.
-Atto may be unstable on other platforms at this time.
+    NOTICE: Atto is developed and tested on macOS, but should also work on Linux and BSD systems.
+Windows is not supported at this time.

 3. Installation